ayushkrda/NewProductSimulator/README.md

 # NewProductSimulator
-Gives an idea whether introducing new product in the market
+Gives an idea if introducing new product in the market is better or not